Mary Poppins Was Totally a Sorceress

 And of course, everyone in the painting is in love with Mary.
 Pretty sure she had nothing to do with that.

 The magical journey only ends when it starts to rain and Bert's paintings become smudged.
-This is rather convenient, as Bert was getting close to Mary and flirting an awful lot.
+This is rather convenient, as Bert was fresh with Mary and flirting an awful lot.
 I believe Mary -- someone who can control the weather -- caused the rain to 1) avoid getting caught and 2) avoid Bert.

 Mary Poppins is a sorceress, after all, and can't allow herself to form sentimental attachments to short-lived mortal men.